H2 2021 – Automated Termination End Process in Time Off

-Second, set the RBP permissions for all these objects otherwise you can’t edit the objects under Manage data.
+Step 1: Set the RBP permissions for all the objects delivered with Termination End Handling otherwise you can’t edit the objects under Manage data.

 Now, you can start the configuration.
 Let’s say, you want to enable the process globally for all legal entities across different countries in your company.

 Step 2: Configure the Automatic process to run on termination of an employee

 Set the activation status to active in the Time Management Termination End Handling Configuration object as shown.
 In this case, the same configuration is applied to all the employees globally.
 Of course the Time Management Termination End Handling Configuration object instance needs to be created first using Create New option in Manage Data.

 Choose an “Offset in Days” of 1.
 This means the process will be executed one day after the termination date.

 If you want to configure differently for legal entities, then you can do so by adding the details in the legal entity configuration.
 In this case, for employees belonging to Netherlands and Australia legal entity, the specific configuration defined at the legal entity level is used whereas for all other employees the global configuration is used.

 The other aspects of configuration are described in detail in the Implementation guide, so I will not get into all the details in this blog.

 I would like to touch upon some important aspects of the termination end handling job and execution of this process.